The Werewolf of Paris: Historical content

+Inspiration

+The novel draws inspiration from the true story of the French sergeant, Francois Bertrand, infamous as "the necrophilic sergeant" or "the vampire of Montparnasse".
+Between 1848 and 1849, Bertrand experienced brutal fits that led to acts of necrophilia and cannibalism in several French cemeteries, particularly in Pere Lachaise and Montparnasse, both necropolises located in Paris.
+Bertrand was apprehended and faced trial in a court-martial conducted by the French authorities.
+The account of Francois Bertrand's actions was chronicled in the treatise titled The Book of the Werewolves by the English scholar Sabine Baring-Gould, published in the year 1865.

 Reception

 The Werewolf of Paris was a #1 New York Times bestseller upon publication.
 The thriller went through numerous printings of the clothbound first edition (pictured above right), now increasingly rare.
 It is rumored that Endore, suffering under the impact of the Great Depression, sold the manuscript outright to Farrar & Rinehart for a flat fee, thus receiving no additional royalties from its subsequent success.
 Given that Endore's next novel, Babouk (1934), was published by the leftist Vanguard Press, this story could have merit, although that work's revolutionary Haitian subject matter might simply have proven too controversial for Farrar & Rinehart.

-Anthony Boucher and J. Francis McComas, notable sci-fi and mystery writers in the 1940s and 1950s, described Werewolf as a "superb blend of fantasy and psycho-pathology and history."
+Anthony Boucher and J. Francis McComas, notable sci-fi and mystery writers in the 1940s and 1950s, described The Werewolf of Paris as a "superb blend of fantasy and psycho-pathology and history."
 Robert Bloch included The Werewolf of Paris on his list of favourite horror novels.
-Basil Copper described The Werewolf of London as "a well-written work of literature, as well as an exciting and carefully observed clinical study."
+Basil Copper described The Werewolf of Paris as "a well-written work of literature, as well as an exciting and carefully observed clinical study."
 More recently, Brian Stableford praised the book as "entitled to be considered the werewolf novel."
+In addition the Belgian writer, traslator, critic and demonologist Jacques Finné, in his introduction to the 1987 version of The Werewolf of Paris, commented "The Werewolf of Paris is to lycanthropic literature what Dracula of Bram Stoker is to vampirism: a classic."